enyojs/enyo-docs/developer-guide/getting-started/bootplate.md

 These resources are relatively small, and keeping all the dependencies together allows the developer to control versions and to easily deploy sealed packages (e.g., PhoneGap builds).

-### Submodules for Versioning

-Because resources from other repositories are included as submodules, you can control the versions of these resources in your project directly from Git (e.g., you can lock to a version, update, or revert at will).

-As touched upon earlier, the `enyo` folder and the package libraries in the `lib` folder are actually submodules.

 ### Development vs. Deployment